mwherman2000/indy-arm/README.md

 #### Nararation

-See the cooresponding numbered elements in the [Narration](https://github.com/mwherman2000/indy-arm/blob/master/README.md#narration) section for the All-in viewpoint.
+See the corresponding numbered elements in the [Narration](https://github.com/mwherman2000/indy-arm/blob/master/README.md#narration) section for the All-in viewpoint.

 ### 3. DID Resolution Viewpoint [**^**](#indy-arm-viewpoints-)